 In the present article we do not try to describe the whole history of globalization in detail; however, the description of our vision of its main phases may be found in Table 1.
-In particular, we are basing ourselves on the following observation: though the Great Geographic Discoveries made it possible to transform the intersocietal links into global in a full sense of this notion, still the period between 1500 and 1800 CE was not fully global yet due to a number of reasons.
-Firstly, not all the territories of the Earth had been discovered (Antarctica being the most salient among them).
-Secondly, many societies (in Australia, Oceania, some parts of Inner Africa) had not been involved into global contacts in any significant way.
-Thirdly, some large countries of East Asia quite voluntarily isolated themselves from the rest of the world.
-Fourthly, the volume of trade could hardly be called global (see O'Rourke and Williamson 1999, 2000 for more details on this point).
-Thereby, we denote the period from the late 15th century to the early 19th century as a specific period of oceanic (intercontinental) links.
-Chronologically this period almost coincides with the one defined by Hopkins (2003: 3-7) and Bayly (2004) as a period of protoglobalization or early modern globalization; however, we believe our designation of this period reflects in a more accurate way the scale and character of links during this period.
-Indeed, the period that started in the early 19th century may well be denoted as 'a very big globalization bang' (O'Rourke and Williamson 2000).
-That is why we denote the links in this period as 'global'.
-This period lasted till the 1970s, after which the level of intersocietal interconnectedness began to grow very fast (especially since the early 1990s).
-During that very period it was recognized that we had entered a new era of interconnectedness that was denoted as 'globalization' (mondialisation in French).
-In order to distinguish this period from the previous one we suggest denoting it as 'planetary', which reflects, firstly, the implications of the space exploration (these are the space/satellite communication technologies that provide unprecedented communication opportunities in terms of speed, density, and diversity); secondly, we observe the involvement into the globalization process of those societies (in Asia, Africa, and other regions) that were weakly connected with the rest of the world, and whose links were rather limited, and those links were often established by means of coercion.
-Thirdly, this reflects the fact that modern globalization has not realized its potential to the full, that this process continues, and when it is finished in the 21st century, the level of interrelatedness will be truly planetary, when almost any place in the world will be connected with almost any other place.
+In particular, we are basing ourselves on the following observation: though the Great Geographic Discoveries made it possible to transform intersocietal links into global in a full sense of this notion, still the period between 1500 and 1800 CE was not fully global yet due to a number of points.
+Firstly, not all the territories of the Earth had been discovered (Antarctica being the most salient among them); secondly, many societies (in Australia, Oceania, some parts of Inner Africa) had not been involved into global contacts in any significant way; thirdly, some all the large countries of East Asia quite consciously isolated themselves from the rest of the world; fourthly, the volume of trade could hardly be called global (see O'Rourke and Williamson 1999, 2000 for more detail on this point).
+In connection with this, we denote the period from the late 15th century to the early 19th century as a special period of oceanic (intercontinental) links.
+Chronologically this period is almost identical with the one that was identified by Hopkins (2003: 3-7) and Bayly (2004) as a period of proto-globalization or early modern globalization; however, we believe our name of this period reflects the scale and character of links in this period in a more accurate way.
+Indeed the period starting in the early 19th century may well be denoted as 'a very big globalization bang' (O'Rourke and Williamson 2000).
+That is why we denote links in this period as 'global'.
+This period continued till the 1970s, after which the level of intersocietal interconnectedness began to grow very fast (especially since the early 1990s).
+It was during that period when it was recognized that we had entered a new period of interconnectedness that was denoted as 'globalization' (mondialisation in French).
+In order to distinguish this period from the previous we have denoted it as 'planetary', which reflects, firstly, the implications of the space exploration (these are the space/satellite communication technologies that secure unprecedented opportunities of communication with respect to its speed, density, and diversity), secondly, we observe the involvement into the globalization process of those societies (in Asia, Africa, and other regions) that were weakly connected with the rest of the world, where the links were rather limited, and those links were often created in a coercive way.
+Thirdly, this reflects the fact that the modern globalization has not realized all its potential, that this process continues, and when it is finished in the 21st century, the level of interrelatedness will be truly planetary, when almost any place in the world will be connected with almost any other place.